Hearing Aids vs. Cochlear Implants for Older Adults

 Written by: Camille Holder

 Hearing loss becomes a common problem as people get older.
 While most adults may think that hearing aids are the only option, in some instances, cochlear implants may be appropriate.
+How do hearing aids vs. cochlear implants for older adults compare?
 Both devices improve your ability to listen, comprehend, better communicate, and perceive environments and people around you.
 And both hearing aids and cochlear implants improve one’s hearing loss.
-However, the ways to decide if hearing aids versus cochlear implants are right for you include looking at the type of hearing loss, the initial procedures to get them, costs, risks, and more.
+However, the choice between hearing aids vs.cochlear implants for older adults comes down to your type of hearing loss and the procedures and risk you’re willing and able to undergo.

 Find What You Need